+Each component has its own Github repository with issues.
+For example see o-table issues.
 Issues are important for Origami, as they provide a place for us to track discussions about changes to components.
 They allow us to reference past discussions and inform future decisions, and help to stop us from talking about the same thing multiple times.

 We provide details on what commands to use for

 When everything is right, open a PR with your changes to the component.